 Wappen Field is a sculpture and sound installation comprised of 12 chrome plated steel helmets resembling face guards.
 Each helmet’s dedicated speaker transforms the sculptural installation into an immersive audio environment.
 Vocal recordings, from seven diverse performers, created for Wappen Field by Ayelet Rose Gottlieb, are composed by Michelle Jaffé and spatialized algorithmically by David Reeder in SuperCollider.
 The visual and sonic configuration explores humanity’s inclination to arm, clothe and conceal, exposing the strategies we adopt to belong and protect ourselves from pain or annihilation.
 Armor is probed as a metaphor for public and private personae.
 The tribalism and militarism of our current social space is on full display.

 The term Wappen, the German word for Coat of Arms, is used for its potential to impart expanded meaning, updated for the twenty first century.
 It suggests brand, a badge identifying groups such as family, team, tribe and religious order.
 Shadows of helmets on the floor reflect this emblematic idea, suggesting a logo for a new group or a cartoon action hero.
 Suspended and spot lit from above, the height and form of the helmet implies the body below.

 Wedding sculpture with sound creates a participatory experience where each element forges a sum greater than their individual parts.
 The installation is a space of visceral possibility, igniting the memory and subjective experience of participants engaging in the work.
 Visitors perceive sound spatially.
 Male & female voices are dynamically dispersed throughout the helmets, creating dissonance, rhythms & vortexes of sounds.
 The vocal configuration explores a range of human emotion.
-Discord, anguish and cacophony evolve into & out of a primal sense of vulnerability & grace, in a way that imagines the collective unconscious as energy, propelled between the yin and yang impulses of the universe.
+Discord, anguish and cacophony evolve into & out of a primal sense of vulnerability & grace, in a way that imagines the collective unconscious as energy, propelled between impulses of aggression and concord.